stellar/soroban-quest/quests/3-reverse-engineer/README.md

 into your browser, or you can [click here][tx].)

 In the transaction information, you're looking for the `envelope_xdr` field.
-This contains the result from the transaction, as well as what has changed on the network as a result of the transaction.
+This contains the (binary encoded) actual transaction that was submitted to the network.
 Most pertinent to this quest, it will contain the `contractId` of the deployed contract.
 In the Lab, if you click on that XDR string, it will take you to the XDR viewer, where you can find the `contractId`.

 <details>
 <summary>View screenshot</summary>